Bawean

 Bawean (Pulau Bawean) is an island of Indonesia located approximately 150 km north of Surabaya in the Java Sea, off the coast of Java.
 It is administered by Gresik Regency of East Java province.
 It is approximately 15 km in diameter and is circumnavigated by a single narrow road.
 Bawean is dominated by an extinct volcano at its center that rises to 655 m above sea level.
-Its population as of the 2010 Census was about 70,000 people, but more than 26,000 of the total (that is about 70% of the male population) were temporarily living outside, working in other parts of Indonesia, Singapore and Malaysia).
+Its population as of the 2010 Census was about 70,000 people, but more than 26,000 of the total (that is about 70% of the male population) were temporarily living outside, working in other parts of Indonesia, Singapore and Malaysia.
 As a result, females constituted about 77% of the actual population of the island, which is thus often referred to as "the Island of Women" (Pulau Putri).
-The 2020 Census revealed a population of 80,289.
+The 2020 Census revealed a population of 80,289, while the official estimate as at mid 2024 was 85,320.

 The island territory is divided into two administrative districts, Sangkapura and Tambak.
-About 63% of the population (about 50,612 in 2020) live in the district of Sangkapura, centred on the town of that name located on the southern coast of the island.
-The other 37% live in Tambak District, in the northern 40% of the island.
+About 63.65% of the population (about 54,311 in 2024) live in the district of Sangkapura, centred on the town of that name located on the southern coast of the island.
+The other 36.35% live in Tambak District, in the northern 40% of the island.
 The island has rich nature with many endemic species, such as Bawean deer which is only found on the island and is included to the IUCN Red List.
-There are several large underwater petroleum and gas fields around the island.

 Etymology

-The island's name is believed to originate from the Kawi (or Sanskrit) phrase ba (light) we (the sun) an (is) - thus: "having the sunlight".
+The island's name is believed to originate from the Kawi (or Sanskrit) phrase ba (light) we (the sun) an (is) – thus: "having the sunlight".
 According to the legend, Javanese sailors wandering in the mist in 1350 named the island because they saw a glimpse of light around it; previously the island bore the Arabic name of Majidi.

 During the Dutch colonization in the 18th to the 20th centuries, the island was renamed Lubok, but the locals and even the Dutch continued to use the name Bawean.
 The Dutch name fell out of use in the 1940s.

 As a linguistic variation, the island is also called Boyan and its natives Boyanese.
 These names are also common in Malaysia and Singapore, being brought there by numerous visitors from Bawean.
 Another popular appellation is the island of women (Pulau Putri).
 This originates from the predominance of the actual female population, as since the 19th century most males have taken part-time jobs outside Bawean.
 So whereas the nominal female population percentage amounted to about 52% in 2009, the actual fraction (corrected for residents abroad) approximated 77%.
 This imbalance has become the subject of national and international studies.